Human Subject – Institutional Review Committees

 How

-Mount Sinai Innovation Partners (MSIP) and/or the Office of General Counsel reviews all agreements with data-related terms and confirms that approval by the Data Use Committee is needed.
-Agreements can be sent to MSIP directly by the project sponsor, or may be sent to MSIP by other department reviewing an agreement (e.g. FACTS, GCO, etc).
+All agreements that include data transfer or access terms with external parties are reviewed by Mount Sinai Innovation Partners (MSIP) and/or the Office of General Counsel, in addition to the primary department that is responsible for processing the agreement.
+MSIP and/or the Office of General Counsel will confirm that approval by the Data Use Committee is needed.
+Agreements can be sent to MSIP directly by the project sponsor, or may be sent to MSIP by another department reviewing an agreement (e.g. FACTS, GCO, etc).

 To submit an agreement to MSIP, use the MSIP Agreement Portal.
 For detailed guidance, refer to Data Use Committee – FAQ.